Fast implementation of the Tukey depth: An adaptive iterative algorithm

 \section{An adaptive iterative algorithm}

-\paragraph{} 0.1 in Most of the existing procedures have to fully address ${n \choose p - 1}$ \emph{critical direction vectors}, no matter where the point $z$ is located at.
-On the other hand, a great proportion of these vectors may be redundant, because when computing the Tukey depth, we are in fact searching for the infimum of $P_n (u^{\top} X \leq u^{\top} z)$ with respect to $u$.
+\paragraph{} 0.1 in Most existing procedures have to fully address all ${n \choose p - 1}$ critical direction vectors, no matter where the point $z$ is located at.
+On the other hand, a great proportion of these vectors may be redundant, because when computing the Tukey depth, we are computing for the infimum of $P_n (u^{\top} X \leq u^{\top} z)$ with respect to $u$.

-This may easily be seen from the illustration given in Figure \ref{fig:RDV}.
+This may easily be seen from Figure \ref{fig:RDV}.
 In this illustration, we are computing the Tukey depth of 0 with respect to a data set containing 10 observations.
-Assume that we have known that the depth value of 0 is \emph{at most} $0.2$ \emph{through some approximate methods}.
-Then it is easy to see that the \emph{critical direction vectors} normal to Lines 1-6 are \emph{redundant}, because using them can not produce a smaller depth value than 0.2.
+Assume that we have known that an upper bound of the Tukey depth of 0 is $0.2$ through an approximate method.
+Then it is easy to conclude that critical direction vectors normal to Lines 1-6 are redundant, because using them can not produce a smaller depth value than 0.2.
 Hence it's better to eliminate them from consideration as many as possible.
-This idea has been utilized by \cite{JKN1998} for \emph{bivariate} data.
+This idea seems to have been utilized by \cite{JKN1998} for \emph{bivariate} data.

-In this section, we are interested to present an \emph{iterative} procedure for spaces with dimension $p \ge 3$.
-The most outstanding of this procedure is that it can \emph{adaptively} eliminate many \emph{redundant critical direction vectors} from consideration based on the former iteration.
+In this section, we are interested to present an iterative procedure for dimensions $p \ge 3$.
+The most outstanding of this procedure is its ability to adaptively avoid considering many redundant critical direction vectors conditionally on the former iteration.
+Before proceeding further, let's provide two propositions as follows.